Child and Adolescent Psychotherapist

 I am very experienced in providing specialist therapeutic support for the recovery of highly complex emotional and psychological difficulties such as those experienced by children who are looked-after in foster-care or residential homes.

 More about me…

 I have worked professionally with children and families for twenty years.
-Since 2007, I’ve practiced in NHS CAMHS as a child and adolescent psychotherapist.
+From 2007, I worked in NHS CAMHS as a child and adolescent psychotherapist.
 Some of my work has been in community outreach, for example in nurseries, schools and children’s centres, which helps when understanding children in the context of their daily lives.

 I have experience of providing NHS training for professionals working with children.
 In particular I’ve enjoyed teaching Infant Observation Skills and trainings on Infant Mental Health.